 Postnuptial agreements, in accordance with the laws of Maryland, are defined as agreements that change the substance and content of the prenuptial agreements after marriage.
 Such situations occur due to changes that happen in the circumstances of the spouses upon marriage.
 For a postnuptial agreement to be successful and enforceable in the court of law, in most cases, both spouses must agree on the terms and conditions set.

-In the state of Maryland, there are two types of alimony, alimony during the term while waiting for the divorce and alimony after the divorce.
+In the state of Maryland, there are two types of alimony, alimony during the term while waiting for the dissolution of marriage and alimony after the dissolution of marriage.
 For the first type of alimony, it is also referred to as alimony pedente lite.
-This is a type of alimony where the court may pay the person in consideration in the period where he/she files the divorce and until the time of the divorce is final.
-This type of alimony exists to maintain the status quo in the term of the divorce.
+This is a type of alimony where the court may pay the person in consideration in the period where he/she files the dissolution of marriage and until the time of the dissolution of marriage is final.
+This type of alimony exists to maintain the status quo in the term of the dissolution of marriage.
 However, it is of major importance that the person in consideration understands that the alimony may not be guaranteed after all.

-Furthermore, alimony after the divorce is regarded as permanent divorce.
+Furthermore, alimony after the dissolution of marriage is regarded as permanent divorce.
 It is made after the divorce by one party to the other.
 Such type of alimony is also referred to as maintenance in the State of Maryland.

 The above-mentioned elements are the most important elements of Maryland Family Law.